DNN Modularization via Activation-Driven Training: 's Guiding Principles

-\looseness-1 Since {\approach} does not introduce additional parameters or modifications to layers, the original complexity of a DNN is preserved.
+\looseness-1 Since {\approach} does not introduce additional parameters or modifications to a DNN's layers, the model's original complexity remains unchanged.
 In turn, \approach not only has the potential to enhance the inherent modularity within DNNs, but also to improve the scalability in the training phase.
 This allows for finer-grained modularization and broader applicability across varying layer types.
 For example, the approach that leverages external masks is restricted to channels in convolutional layers, while \approach also works at the level of individual neurons in FC layers.

-\textbf{Module Compactness} -- In principle, intra-class affinity and inter-class dispersion are sufficient to promote modularity by regulating activations of hidden units within a layer.
-However, in practice, hidden units with low activation values would still be present across decomposed modules.
-Specifically, when non-essential neuron activations contribute, even only marginally, to the target predictions of multiple classes, their corresponding weights end up shared unnecessarily in the modules.
-To address this, we propose the third modularity objective, \textit{compactness}, whose direct aim is to ``disable" unnecessary hidden units used for predicting samples.
-This is achieved through activation sparsity, induced by gradually reducing non-essential hidden units' activation values toward zero during training (detailed in Section~\ref{sec:MODA_approach}).
+\textbf{Module Compactness} -- In principle, intra-class affinity and inter-class dispersion are sufficient to promote modularity within a DNN.
+However, the two objectives may introduce non-essential units.
+When such units frequently contribute, even marginally, to class predictions, their weights become unnecessarily included in the modules.
+To address this, we propose the third modularity objective, \textit{compactness}, whose direct aim is to ``disable" unnecessary hidden units.
+This is achieved through activation sparsity, induced by gradually reducing non-essential units' activation values toward zero during training (detailed in Section~\ref{sec:MODA_approach}).

-{ Note that, compactness's goal may appear conceptually similar to model pruning~\cite{ma2019transformed}, which aims to eliminate unnecessary hidden units/weights to reduce the overall model size.
-However, pruning neurons/weights that appear unimportant at one training epoch will permanently eliminate their involvement in predicting any class in future training epochs.
-In contrast, \approach's compactness is designed to refine the activation patterns for enhancing DNN modularity.
-Our intuition behind compactness is to (1) suppress unnecessary activations of neurons for \textit{particular classes} without universally suppressing them for all classes, and (2) allow flexibility for neurons suppressed by compactness in earlier epochs to potentially become active later through the modularity dynamics enforced by affinity and dispersion objectives. }
+Note that, compactness's goal may appear conceptually similar to model pruning~\cite{ma2019transformed}, which aims to eliminate unnecessary hidden units/weights to reduce the overall model size.
+However, pruning neurons/weights that appear unimportant at one training epoch permanently removes them from the model, i.e., eliminating their involvement in predicting \textit{any class} in the future.
+In contrast, \approach's compactness is designed to refine the class-based activation patterns for enhancing DNN modularity.
+Our intuition behind compactness is to (1) suppress unnecessary activations of neurons for \textit{particular classes} without universally suppressing them for all classes, and (2) allow flexibility for neurons suppressed by compactness in earlier epochs to potentially become active later through the modularity dynamics enforced by affinity and dispersion objectives.

 In summary, these three objectives, in tandem, produce modules with minimal yet highly aligned activations, thus enhancing DNN reuse effectiveness, as detailed in the remainder of the paper.